 That said, there is no denying the immense appeal of abundant air and light that comes with an open floor plan.
 The challenge, in addition to what I’ve outlined above, is how do you connect spaces, particularly in a large home.
 How do you say “comfy” as opposed to “cavernous”?
 There are décor tricks that can make open concept rooms cozy; using area rugs and artwork to define spaces is effective.
 It’s also helpful to arrange furniture around a major focal point in a room, because of how it draws the eye.
 Using multi-tones on the walls and natural materials for the décor communicates warmth in a wide open area.

 Did you enjoy this?
 Check out some of my blog categories here on Urbaneer:

 Not only do I have decades of experiencing buying and selling Toronto real estate, but I’m also highly invested and aware of the many facets of Canada's Shelter Industry.
 Consider checking out my other site Houseporn.ca.

 Are you considering selling?
 I use my design savvy to help clients present the best version of their home when listing.
 Check out some examples of my Style Enhancement Service.

 Are you a buyer?
-Here's some of the many questions my clients have asked about during their property search you may find helpful in my series Dear Urbaneer.
+Here are some of the many questions my clients have asked during their property search you may find helpful in my series Dear Urbaneer.